rydmike/flex_color_scheme/README.md

 > a nice balance.
 It still looks compact enough to be desktop like, while providing
 > a bit more touch friendly space, without looking like an overblown small device UI on a desktop.
 >
-> FlexColorScheme can of course also use the `VisualDensity.adaptivePlatformDensity` value.
+> FlexColorScheme can also use the `VisualDensity.adaptivePlatformDensity` value.
 If you prefer it,
 > just replace the line with it.
 If you do not specify any visual density, the Flutter default density `standard`
 > is used on **all platforms**.
-This creates widgets with a lot of white space around and inside them, it
+This creates widgets with a lot of white space around and inside them.
+It
 > may not be what you want on web/desktop applications, but is the correct choice for small touch devices.
 The
 > visual density feature in Flutter was created to address this difference in design requirement.
 >